davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 ↩ [*Proposal*][proposal]

-## What should the "always" and "off" values of `build-std` be named?
+## What should the "always" and "never" values of `build-std` be named?
-[unresolved-config-values]: #what-should-the-always-and-off-values-of-build-std-be-named
+[unresolved-config-values]: #what-should-the-always-and-never-values-of-build-std-be-named

 What is the most intuitive name for the values of the `build-std` setting?
 `always`? `manual`? `unconditional`?